 Zoom Out: Comparison Table of the Best Headsets for Apex Legends

 We’ll start with an overview of the 5 best multi-platform headsets for Apex Legends.
 We’ve listed the models in price-ascending order and categorized them by features and specs.

 |1.
 Astro A10||Wired||Yes||💰||Check Price|

 |5.
 Logitech G Pro X||Wired||Yes||💰💰💰||Check Price|

-Next, let’s take a closer look at the 5 best headsets for Apex Legends of 2020.
+Next, let’s take a closer look at the 5 best headsets for Apex Legends in 2021.

 Our pick for the best starter headset for Apex Legends